AKovtunov/AKovtunov.github.io/source/_posts/2017-04-24-different-sides-of-ruby-development-opengl.markdown

 `gluLookAt` sets our camera to point (x = 400, y = 400, z = 400) and looks at point (x = 0, y = 0, z = 0), three other coordinates of `up` vector that we will not touch for now.

 {% img /images/ruby_opengl/diatom_opengl-12.jpg %}

+Let’s play with gluPerspective a bit now.
+`gluPerspective(130, width.to_f/height, 0.001, 225)`

+s